mitotic/graphterm/docs/remote.rst

     source ~/graphterm/bin/gprofile

-This runs the ``gprofile`` script to initialize the shell environment each time you login to the remote computer.
+This runs the ``gprofile`` script to initialize the shell environment each time you login to the remote computer and adds ``~/graphterm/bin`` to your PATH variable.

 For a more complete configuration, you can install GraphTerm in your home directory on the remote system, even if you never plan to run the